Tanguyvans/clipchain-app/COMPOSE_CAST_USAGE.md

 ### Option 2: Programmatic Posting via API

 This approach posts directly to your backend API, which can then publish to Farcaster.
+The component automatically handles authentication using the Farcaster MiniApp SDK.

 ```tsx
 import { ComposeCastApi } from "@/components/compose-cast-api";